How stuff works: Fåmansbolagsreglerna

 The 3:12 rules apply to you as an individual and the shares you own.
 They don’t apply when a company owns shares in another company.
 If you have a holding company owning shares in another company, both companies may indeed be fåmansbolag, but dividends and capital gains in the daughter company are tax-free in the mother company, exactly like any other unlisted shares owned by an aktiebolag.
 It’s only when the holding company pays out dividends to you, or when you sell shares in the holding company, that the 3:12 rules kick in.

-However, as long as your holding company owns more than 50% of the daugther company, you can use salaries in both your companies when calculating the salary based amount in your holding company.
+However, as long as your holding company owns more than 50% of the daughter company, you can use (your ownership part of) salaries in the daughter company (together with any salary in the holding company) when calculating the salary based amount in your holding company.

 Sadly, being active in one of these companies is “contagious”.
-So being active in the daughter means your shares in the mother are automatically qualified.
+So being active in the daughter company means your shares in the mother company are automatically qualified.

 The question of whether to own privately or through a holding company can be complicated and you should get a professional opinion if you don’t know exactly what you’re doing.
-A rule of thumb is that it’s much easier to create a company structure than to dissolve one.
+A rule of thumb is that it’s much easier to create a company structure than to dissolve one, so when in doubt you may want to just wait with creating a holding company structure until you’re sure that’s what you want to do.

 The 3:12 rules are always a hot topic among business owners and politicians.
 There’s often talk about reforming these rules, but no significant changes have been made in years, apart from adjusting the percentages and amounts every now and then.